-MN regent questions diversity, enrollment at Morris campus
+MN regent criticized for asking if campus is ‘too diverse’

 According to KSTP-TV, which first reported the exchange, Schrunk Ericksen responded “on behalf of minority students,” saying, “I think that they would be shocked that anyone would think our campus was too diverse. … They certainly feel, at times, isolated where they are located.
 So, the answer is from that perspective, no.”

-Sviggum, a 71-year-old former Minnesota House speaker, told the Star Tribune Monday that he was posing a question, not making a statement.
+Sviggum, 71, told the Star Tribune Monday that he was posing a question, not making a statement.

 “As public policymakers, we have to question all of our programs to see if they’re meeting the intended or unintended consequences,” Sviggum said.